The Cleveland Clinic Diet

 Day One Dinner

-I decided to look it up on the internet and, naturally, there is some criticism.
+I decided to look it up online and, naturally, there is some criticism.
 Aren’t most diets scrutinized?
 Some say it is bad because of the calorie restrictions.
 (Isn’t carrying around excess weight bad, too?)

 Since dieting is easier with a buddy, I recruited my (adult) daughter to do it with me.
 I guestimate that it costs around $55 for two people for three days.
 The plan is as follows: